Quine: Realizing LLM Agents as Native POSIX Processes: The Runtime

 The \texttt{sh} tool is the primary interaction mechanism---file operations, compilation, and system commands all go through shell invocations.
 The \texttt{fork} tool enables delegation without leaving the process model; each child receives its own mission and returns structured results.
-The \texttt{exec} tool is how agents manage context growth: checkpoint progress in env vars, then \texttt{exec} to continue with fresh context while maintaining the same mission.
+The \texttt{exec} tool is how agents manage context growth: in the default self re-entry path, agents checkpoint progress in env vars or the filesystem, then \texttt{exec} into a fresh Quine instance with the same mission and a clean context window.
+The same primitive can also hand off directly to a non-Quine executable when the task is better finished as an ordinary POSIX process.